jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/ClassicSecretKarakul' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

-The question is for you today, what rules do you work under?
+The question for Main Street is, what rules do you work under?
 What labour laws, work contracts, insurance requirements, product warranties, city by-laws, and so on.
 Do these various rules promote good decisions or bad?

 Enter Darth Blockbuster.
 He wants to keep us using his mass-produced tools.
 When dark majic fails, he uses society's rulebook to keep the Internet Age far far away.
 Thus even when player gods choose to buy solar power roofs, start a 3D printing business in the backyard, install a Hydroloop water resuser in their garage, today's rulebook often gets in the way.
 Do you now if your home insurance policy covers hail damage to newly installed solar panels?
 Do you even know where to find out if it does?
-What are your local tree by-laws, construction codes, tax laws.
+What are your local tree by-laws, construction codes, tax laws?
 Do you live under threat of making a mistake, and being hit by a code violation, lawsuit, or audit?

 Enter politics.
 Red/blue philosophies can't help you.
 They're bent on promoting the mass production of the Industrial Age.
-Thus, while you're fighting for a better backyard, they're telling you to fight phantom communists and fascists.
+Thus, while you're fighting your insurance adjuster to pay for your hail damaged solar roof, they're telling you to fight phantom communists and fascists.
 You can fight back with Techvolution, the new philosophy that unifies the frontline to fight for the ability to make good decisions without any middleman saying otherwise.

 Thereby, Techvolution will usher in the era of mass-collaboration.
 Technologically speaking, there's no reason why regular people can't work as quickly as the _Cities: Skylines_ clip above.
 Contractors, roofers, homeowners, don't need Darth Blockbusters Industrial Age tools anymore.
 Open-source software, GPS, smartphones, high-speed internet, AES security protocols, cloud computing, YouTube videos, empower individuals to work much more independently.
 But this freedom will only be a happy reality once Main Streets understands how to avoid dark majic, and blow up the Death Star.
 Which takes us back to the our mission Stargazer.